denekm/my-kemis/README.md

-# my-kemis
+# My Kemis

-A website to find traditional dresses
+A website to find traditional Ethiopian dresses